FayeAlephNil/ThirdPartyCodesFTB/CONTRIBUTING.md

 ## Git

-If you do not know git very well I recommend you do the (Hello World)[https://guides.github.com/activities/hello-world/] example on the github guides page
+If you do not know git very well I recommend you do the [Hello World](https://guides.github.com/activities/hello-world/) example on the github guides page

 ## Making your changes

-Now you will want to download the github app for your operating system, this can be done at (the github desktop website)[http://desktop.github.com/].
+Now you will want to download the github app for your operating system, this can be done at [the github desktop website](http://desktop.github.com/).
 After doing so you will want to go to your fork's github page and hit the "Clone in Desktop" button.
 This will allow you to select a cloning directory.
 After doing so you will be able to access the directory as normal and be able to add/modify/delete files as you wish

 ### Guidelines